oruga-ui/oruga/packages/docs/pages/documentation/configuration.md

 ### Static classes

 Let’s say you want all your buttons to have a `btn` class.
-You can use a global configuration object and it as second argument to the default `Oruga` plugin, where you can define a `string` for each `class` property of each component (the `class` properties can be found in the `Class Inspector` section of each component):
+You can use a global configuration object and pass it as second argument to the default `Oruga` plugin, where you can define a `string` for each `class` property of each component (the `class` properties can be found in the `Class Inspector` section of each component):

 ```typescript
 import { createApp } from 'vue';